by Lewis Pulsipher

 a master thief.

-The Water to wine spell enables
+The Water to

-the dragon to turn one barrel
+wine spell enables the dragon to

 of water into wine.
 A dragon able to do